DaniSagan/WebScraper/README.md

 ## Features

-- Scrapes news article headlines and content from multiple websites.
+- Scrapes content from the specified URL.
+So far it works on articles for some news websites.
-- Provides the option to specify the website URL for scraping.
 - Outputs the extracted data in a structured format.

 ## Installation